Michael, Jamie, and William walking side by side to their neighborhood school.

 The kids felt normal.

-That was my first thought walking into the Catholic school back in October.
-Not the buildings — each one named for a different virtue — or the open courtyard at the center of campus that connected them all.
-Just the front office.
+That was my first thought walking into the Catholic school back in October — and I mean that literally.
+I hadn’t even made it past the front office yet.
 Students coming in and out with jobs to do.
 Office staff talking with them like people.
 A handful of parents gathered for the tour, administration moving through the room with easy familiarity.
+Before I saw a single classroom, before the tour had even started — just standing there in that front office — I could already feel something different about this place.
 I recognized the assistant principal for the younger grades — she was a sponsor coordinator from our own parish.
 My oldest son’s faith formation teacher was there substituting.
 It felt like walking into a place that already knew us a little.

 I could breathe.